 With the addition of an oil temperature sensor, the warning system can be set up for excess oil temperature.
 The ECU will then pulse the output when this maximum temperature is exceeded.

 We also have designed a bleeper system, which many competition drivers use & find more unmissable.

-The MBE9A9 & MBE9A6 ECUs produce a square wave 12V output, this is configurable from within the ECU for the number of pulses that occur on the tacho signal per engine cycle.
+The MBE9A9 & MBE9A6 ECUs produces a square wave 12V output, this is configurable from within the ECU for the number of pulses that occur on the tacho signal per engine cycle.
 This means it can be programmed to suit your own tachometer's requirements.
 The tacho signal also has programmable duty cycle.
-If you intend on using our MBE9MD display or a dash such as an AIM that can be configured to receive the information over CAN, you would be able to use the tacho output from the MBE for a different function since it would be no longer needed.
+If you intend on using our MBE9MD display or a dash such as an AIM that can be configured to receive the information over CAN, you would be able to use the tacho output from the MBE for a different function since it would be no longer required.